project-chip/connectedhomeip/examples/all-clusters-app/esp32/README.md

 ## Supported Devices

-The CHIP demo application is intended to work on two categories of ESP32
+The CHIP demo application is intended to work on two categories of ESP32 devices and one categories ESP32C3 device: the [ESP32-DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview), the [M5Stack](http://m5stack.com) and the [ESP32C3-DevKitM](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitm-1.html).
-devices: the
-[ESP32-DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview),
-and the [M5Stack](http://m5stack.com).
 On the [M5Stack](http://m5stack.com) this example displays a CHIP QRCode with the device's Soft-AP SSID encoded in the TLV section.

 ## Building the Example Application

-Building the example application requires the use of the Espressif ESP32 IoT Development Framework and the xtensa-esp32-elf toolchain.
+Building the example application requires the use of the Espressif ESP32 IoT Development Framework and the xtensa-esp32-elf toolchain(for ESP32C3,the riscv-esp32-elf toolchain).

 The VSCode devcontainer has these components pre-installed, so you can skip this step.
 To install these components manually, follow these steps:

--   Clone the Espressif ESP-IDF and checkout release/v4.2 branch
+-   Clone the Espressif ESP-IDF and checkout v4.4-dev branch

           $ mkdir ${HOME}/tools
           $ cd ${HOME}/tools
           $ git clone https://github.com/espressif/esp-idf.git
           $ cd esp-idf
-          $ git checkout release/v4.2
+          $ git checkout v4.4-dev
           $ git submodule update --init
           $ export IDF_PATH=${HOME}/tools/esp-idf
           $ ./install.sh